 Experimental Character Strength Surveys

 The following measures have been shown to be promising in initial research studies.
-These assessments are available after registration on the VIA website.
+These assessments are available after creating a Research Site on the VIA website.